 Providing sellers with an alternative to the traditional selling process, Abodewell is an iBuyer that utilizes technology to make a fast, all-cash offer on your home, allowing you to bypass the hassles of a traditional sale like staging your home or making repairs.

 However, the speed and convenience Abodewell offers comes at a price.
-Along with receiving below-market offers, you'll also be charged service fees that can end up being double what you would typically pay in commission.
+You’ll be charged service fees that can be significantly more than what you would typically pay in realtor commissions.

-If you need to sell quickly and don't mind losing substantial equity in your home, Abodewell can be a good option.
-However, before you make your final decision, it's worth exploring all the options available to you.
+If you need to sell quickly, Abodewell can be a good option.
+However, before you make your final decision, it’s worth exploring all the options available to you.